 Yes!
 We love to work with different characters and personalities, but it’s important that all the dogs we work with are trained to understand basic commands.
 Before becoming a fully fledged member of Moment to Paws, every dog is assessed using the Canine Behavioral Assessment & Research Questionnaire (C-BARQ) which assesses how they respond to common events, situations and stimuli in their environment.
 We also spend a lot of time with each dog prior to them coming on board to ensure that they are comfortable being around us and during this phase, behaviour is further assessed.

-Our dogs range in age from one year upwards.
+Our dogs range in age from 18 months upwards.
 As long as they continue to enjoy being socialised, they are always welcome to join us at Moment to Paws.